TomSoderling/TestConnectedApp/README.md

-Is there really service running locally?
+Is there really a service running locally?
 ------------------------------------------------------------
 yep. pop this into terminal, and you'll get a json response